+- (c) consideration of cumulative impacts from other construction projects;

 - (d) details of the required intersection upgrades and traffic management measures by precinct to minimise the impacts identified above;

 - (e) vehicular access changes;

 - (f) special event management; and

 - (g) changes to bus services.

-The Strategy must focus on the management of construction related traffic impacts and be provided to the Secretary for information before works commence.
+The Strategy must focus on the management of construction related traffic impacts and be provided to the Secretary for information before construction commences.